esimonetti/SugarDockerized/README.md

 * `images/ldap/` - OpenLDAP image

 Most images are currently leveraging Debian linux.

+### MailHog additional information
+By default, MailHog keeps all emails in memory.
+So after the container is restarted, all messages are deleted.
+#### System Email Settings of SugarCRM
+* SMTP Mail Server: sugar-mailhog
+* Use SMTP Authentication: No
+* SMTP Port: 1025
+* Enable SMTP over SSL or TLS?: None
+#### Web UI of MailHog
+You can access to the MailHog Web UI by following link: http(s)://\<url\>:8025

 ### Persistent storage locations
 All persistent storage is located within the `./data` directory tree within your local checkout of this git repository.